Choosing the Best Pillow for Neck Pain The Complete Guide

 You can develop neck pain and tension when you use a pillow that does not support your head and neck properly.
 For some people, different pillow structures and sizes have been proven to cause neck pain (cervical pain, stiffness, headache, and scapular pain).
 This means the type of pillow can determine how well you sleep and how much pain you feel in your neck when you wake up.
 Natural latex and some memory-foam pillows may allow your head to be “cradled” at night, allowing for a neutral spine and neck.

 What Pillow Do Chiropractors Recommend?

-As a Chiropractor, I have found latex pillows to be the absolute best for neck and back pain.
+As a Chiropractor, I have found latex pillows to be the best for neck and back pain.
 Latex is a great pillow material because it conforms closely to the sleeper’s neck and shoulders to alleviate pressure points, similar to memory foam but much better.
-It is also highly durable, so you can expect the lifespan of most latex pillows span at least three to four years.
+It is also highly durable, so you can expect the lifespan of most latex pillows to span at least three to four years.
 Better durability means that you get more out of each pillow.
 Latex also sleeps cooler than most foams.